Oltrematica/claude-companion-tall-stack/README.md

 ### What is Laravel Boost?

-Laravel Boost is an **MCP (Model Context Protocol) server** that provides Claude Code with 15+ specialized tools to understand your Laravel project in real-time.
+Laravel Boost is a **MCP (Model Context Protocol) server** that equips Claude Code with over 15 specialized tools to understand your Laravel project in real-time.

 ### Why Use It with TALL Stack?